Aconitic acid

-Aconitic acid is an organic acid.
+Aconitic acid refers to organic compounds with the formula HO2CCH2C(CO2H)=CHCO2H.
+A white solid, it is classified as a tricarboxylic acid.
 The two isomers are cis-aconitic acid and trans-aconitic acid.
 The conjugate base of cis-aconitic acid, cis-aconitate is an intermediate in the isomerization of citrate to isocitrate in the citric acid cycle.
 It is acted upon by the enzyme aconitase.

 Aconitic acid can be synthesized by dehydration of citric acid using sulfuric acid: